testsigma

 A little different from what we have looked at until now is the Raygun tool.
 A smart name that has already existed in the science-fiction world, Raygun aims to shoot down any defects or bugs, and monitor anomalies through its deployment over your infrastructure.

-The usage of Raygun as a DevOps testing tool is built only on monitoring.
+The usage of Raygun as a DevOps tool is built only on monitoring.
 Be it your network monitoring, crash monitoring, performance monitoring, deployment monitoring, and a lot more.
 For an organization that needs to capture and extract maximum details about how things are going and when things went the wrong way, Raygun could be the best choice among the lot.

 Buddy